 Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate in hearing session(s).
 You may be asked to confirm your wish to participate when the Inspector has identified the matters and issues for examination.

-8. If you have any separate of Appraisal, please make the comments you wish to make on the accompanying Sustainability em here.
-N/A Please continue on a separate sheet or expand this box if necessary
+8. If you have any separate comments you wish to make on the accompanying Sustainability Appraisal, please make them here.